When to Leave Carrd, Linktree, or Stan Store

 You can't control SEO, speed, or design

 Stan Store pages load from Stan's infrastructure, not yours.
 You can't set your own title tags or meta descriptions.
-Stan doesn't give you a blog.
+There's no blog.
 Your product pages don't build authority for your own domain.

-If you want to be found by people searching for what you sell — not just people already in your audience — Stan Store has a ceiling.
+If you want to be found by people searching for what you sell — not just people already in your audience — Stan has a ceiling.
+You'll hit it.

 You're ready to own your customer data completely

 On Stan Store, your customer list lives in Stan's system.
-If Stan changes pricing, breaks something, or shuts down, your data situation gets complicated.
+If Stan changes pricing, has an outage, or shuts down, your data situation gets complicated quickly.
 A custom site with your own database means you own everything — orders, contacts, content.

 What a Real Website Gives You That These Tools Don't